Between art & Art

 Project description • Between art & Art

-The title refers to perceptions of the work of the art museum staff photographer - located somewhere between the “art” of photography (i.e., technique) and the subject of the photographer’s work, “Art”.
 My earlier project, Camera Obscured: Photographic Documentation and the Public Museum has had a great influence on the issues that are considered in Between art & Art.
 Click here to see it.
-Also related is my recently completed installation work, The Metropolitan Museum of Edward Milla.
-Click here to see that project.

-Between art & Art explores observations concerning the nature of photographic documentation and, specifically, that of the public art museum.
-It is in the institutional photography archives of the museum that the complexity of the relationship between photography and institutional memory becomes obvious.
-I have observed that the "documentation" of photographic documents themselves (metadata) is often far from adequate - record photographs are seen as "self-evident".
-A significant result has been that the image remains but its original intention becomes obscure or lost over time.
+Between art & Art is based on observations formed about the nature of photographic documentation and, specifically, documentation of the public museum.
+During almost 15 years of experience doing research in the institutional photography archives of a number of major museums, the complexity of the relationship between photography and institutional memory has become increasingly obvious.
+Observed is the fact that the "documentation" of photographic documents themselves has often been far from adequate - record photographs are often seen as "self-evident".
+One significant result has been that the original intention of an image becomes obscure over time, leaving the viewer/researcher uncertain as to why a certain image was taken.
 Attention is displaced from a specific, motivating "event" to the entire picture space.
-The paradox of such photographs is that while everything within the image is of high resolution and recognizable, its meaning can never be fully understood.
+The paradox of such photographs is that everything within the image is recognizable but little, in the end, is fully understood.

 The photographs that comprise this ongoing project attempt to intentionally reproduce some of the above-described effects that normally come with the passage of time.
 They are often based on earlier images seen in museum archives.
 Their nominal subjects are usually, but not exclusively, the transitional, "liminal" spaces of the museum - those that, as visitors, we often pass through on our way to the museum's display galleries.